hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **NOTE:** At this time Azure Policy is not supported in Azure US Government.

-~> **Note:** Azure Policy is in Public Preview - more information and details on how to opt into the Preview [can be found in this article](https://docs.microsoft.com/en-gb/azure/governance/policy/concepts/policy-for-kubernetes).

 * `http_application_routing` - (Optional) A `http_application_routing` block as defined below.

 -> **NOTE:** At this time HTTP Application Routing is not supported in Azure China or Azure US Government.